md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 5. Decision Support Layer
 6. Governance and Security Layer

-Together, these layers create an integrated environment for policy intelligence and research.
+Together, these layers create an integrated environment for policy intelligence, AI-assisted analysis, and governance research [7, 10, 17, 18].

 ┌─────────────────────┐
 │    Data Sources     │